-Basketball Drills - Motion Offense DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Drills - Motion Offense DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 V-Cut DrillTeach your perimeter players to V-cut, replace themselves, and receive the pass.
 Make sure they catch the ball in triple threat position.
 Use groups of three, and start with no defense, or token defense (no deny).
 The players reverse the ball around several times.
 Then you yell "Go!", and anything goes with the offense attempting a quick score, using a dribble move, a cut and pass, screen, back-cut, etc.

-Again, use the 2-on-2 setup.
-The X2 defender plays "soft" and allows the pass from O1 to O2.
-O1 fakes left, and makes the basket cut looking for the return pass from O2.
+Point-Guard Give 'n Go DrillUse the 2-on-2 setup.
+The X2 defender allows the pass from O1 to O2.
+O1 fakes left, and makes the basket-cut looking for the return pass from O2.
 Have the X1 defender play token defense at first.
-Then "go live".
-If the X1 defender over-plays the passing lane (because he knows the drill), then the point guard can fake the cut and pop back out for the pass and outside shot.
-If the X2 defender "cheats" toward the passing lane, then O2 can fake the pass, and dribble-penetrate to the hoop.
+Then go live.
+If the X1 defender over-plays the passing lane, the point guard can fake the cut and pop back out for the pass and outside shot.
+If the X2 defender cheats toward the passing lane, then O2 can fake the pass, and dribble-penetrate to the hoop.

 Dribble-At, Back-cut DrillWe have a rule for perimeter players that whenever a teammate is dribbling at you, you must back-cut out of the area.
-This drill works on this concept.
 The first part of this drill is similar to the dribble-entry drill above.
 O1 dribbles at either wing.
 The wing back-cuts out to the opposite wing.
-If open, 1 can make the pass to the cutter.
+If open, O1 can pass to the cutter.

 2-on-2 take the SeamWe want our guards to be aggressive and attack the seams between the defenders, and learn when to "go" and when to kick the pass back outside.
-We start with the ball on the top and O1 tries to attack the seam between the two defenders.
-Meanwhile, when O2's defender drops to give help against the dribble-penetration, O2 should slide toward the corner.
+Start with the ball at the top and O1 tries to attack the seam between the two defenders.
+When the X2 defender drops to give help against the dribble-penetration, O2 slides toward the corner.

-O1 has the option of going in for the lay-up, or kicking the pass out to O2 in the corner.
+O1 has the option of attacking for the lay-up, or kicking the pass out to O2 in the corner.
 If O2 gets the ball in the corner, he/she has the options of (1) shooting the 3-point shot, (2) a shot-fake and one-dribble jump shot, or (3) attacking the seam for a lay-up.

 When attacking the seam, O1 should already have sprinted back out to the top, and may receive the pass from O2 if the defenders hedge and stop the drive.
 Now O1 has the same three options.